dapps-dev-club/dapps-dev-club-website/src/pages/blog/2018-12-31-introducing-the-distributed-apps-development-club.md

 Cryptocurrencies are about *much more* than just money and investing.

-There are many technologies underpinning them: Cryptography, peer-to-peer communication, distributed consensus, distributed storage, smart contracts, and many more.
+There are many technologies underpinning them: Cryptography, peer-to-peer communication, distributed consensus, decentralised storage, smart contracts, and many more.

 <!-- excerpt -->